 The radiometric database used in this study combines TMI and SSMIS/F16 measurements of Tbs.
-These are Level 1C data from Colorado State University (http://rain.atmos.colostate.edu/).
+These are Level 1C data from Colorado State University (http://rain. atmos.colostate.edu/).
 Table 1 summarizes the characteristics of the TMI and SSMIS microwave channels we use.
 In addition to these channels, polarization corrected temperatures (PCT), a weighted difference of vertical and horizontal polarizations to minimize surface emissivity effects from land and ocean, are found for TMI 37 and 85 GHz, and SSMIS 91.7 GHz channels [e.g., Nesbitt and Zipser, 2003].
 TMI and SSMIS have some notable similarities and differences.
-Firstly, both have conical scan geometries that provide uniform spatial resolution, polarization purity, and common concentric fields for all instrument channels across their swaths [Kummerow et al., 1998; Yan and Weng, 2009].
-Moreover, both instruments are on low-earth orbiting (LEO) satellites allowing a particular region of Earth to be observed for only a few minutes each day.
+First, both have conical scan geometries that provide uniform spatial resolution, polarization purity, and common concentric fields for all instrument channels across their swaths [Kummerow et al., 1998; Yan and Weng, 2009].
+Moreover, both instruments are on low-Earth orbiting (LEO) satellites allowing a particular region of Earth to be observed for only a few minutes each day.
 Although both are on LEO satellites, their actual orbits are quite different.
-The polar-orbiting DMSP satellites are in circular sun-synchronous low orbits

-(830 km altitude), and they cross the equator at the same local solar time (LST) twice each day, once ascending (N to S) and once descending.
-Specifically, during the years studied here (2009-2011), DMSP/F16 crossed the equator at about 19:00 LST ascending and 07:00 LST descending with a period of 101 minutes or ~14 orbits daily (orbit degradation causes slow changes in these values over time).
-In contrast, the TRMM orbit is circular, non-sun-synchronous, and at an inclination of 35° (~400 km altitude) with a period of about 90 minutes (~16 orbits daily) that allows this satellite to observe surface locations at different daily local times and provide extensive coverage of the tropics.
-The main implication of these orbital differences is that SSMIS/F16 tends to observe thunderstorms that occur at about 19:00 and 07:00 LST, whereas TMI observes thunderstorms at various LSTs.
+The polar-orbiting DMSP satellites are in circular Sun-synchronous low orbits (830 km altitude), and they cross the equator at the same local solar time (LST) twice each day, once ascending (north to south) and once descending.
+Specifically, during the years studied here (2009-2011), DMSP/F16 crossed the equator at about 19:00 LST ascending and 07:00 LST descending with a period of 101 min or ~14 orbits daily (orbit degradation causes slow changes in these values over time).
+In contrast, the TRMM orbit is circular, non-Sun synchronous, and at an inclination of 35° (~400 km altitude) with a period of about 90 min (~16 orbits daily) that allows this satellite to observe surface locations at different daily local times and provide extensive coverage of the tropics.
+The main implication of these orbital differences is that